mariano/li3_doctrine2/README.md

 }
 ```

-Finally, tell composer to add the requirement:
+Finally, tell composer to install these packages:

 ```bash
 $ composer install